sqlxpert/lights-off-aws/README.md

 * You can change the Enable parameter in CloudFormation.
 * This switch is per-region and per-AWS-account.
-* While Enable is false, scheduled operations do not occur; they are skipped permanently.
+* While Enable is false, scheduled operations do not happen; they are skipped permanently.

 ## Security Model